CSCoursework/cs-toptrumps/.github/README.md

 ## What is Top Trumps?

 Top Trumps is a card game that is usually played between two players.
-Each set contains a deck of cards, each with an individual name, and usually four or five attributes.
+Each set of the game contains a deck of cards, each with an individual name, and usually four or five attributes.
 These cards all follow a consistent theme across the entire deck, for example, about TV shows like Top Gear or Disney characters.

 Players take turns to choose an attribute from the top-most card in their hand, which they compare to the same attribute on all the other players' cards.
 The player with the highest value for that one attributes gets to keep all the other players' cards.